How Do I Fix Broken Clawfoot Tub Feet?

 My reply:

 Here is what I would do.
-First, do not try to reattach broken feet to a tub.
+First, do not try to reattach broken feet to a clawfoot tub.
 They just don’t work.
-We don’t suggest welding the feet back on as the intense heat of this processes can damage the porcelain interior of the tub.
-You can try to find an antique foot that matches your foot, but that that might be a chore as there are over 450 different styles of antique tub feet.
+We don’t suggest welding the feet back on as the intense heat of this processes can damage the porcelain interior of the soaking tub.
+You can try to find an antique foot that matches your foot, but that that might be a chore as there are over 450 different styles of antique clawfoot tub feet.

-Next, you could try to have a foot cast to match your tub.
+Next, you could try to have a foot cast to match your clawfoot tub.
 Again, this is a bit tricky because the front legs of many tubs are a slightly different length than the rear legs so you need a rear foot to make the copy.
 Unfortunately, it sounds like the other rear foot was damaged as well.

 BALL AND CLAW CLAWFOOT TUB FEET KITBALL AND CLAW CLAWFOOT TUB FEET KIT